osg-htc/collaboration-support/docs/projects/koto.md

     request_disk = 2GB
     +ProjectName="collab.KOTO"
     Queue 1

-KOTO uses a software stack that is included in the Singularity image - shown above.
-The image is deployed on the remote worker nodes and jobs run within the Singularity container.
-The input file, e14_201605.mac, is send to the worker node as part of the job.
-The execution script, run_koto.sh, sets the environment and includes all invocations to executables and data management commands.
-The following run_koto.sh script, runs a benchmark example from the E14 library.
+KOTO uses a software stack that is included in the Singularity image - shown in the script above.
+The image is deployed on the remote execution nodes and jobs run within the Singularity container.
+The input file, e14_201605.mac, is sent to the execution node as part of the job.
+The execution script, run_koto.sh, sets the environment and includes all invocations to executables.
+The following script, run_koto.sh, runs a benchmark example from the E14 library.

     #!/bin/bash
     echo $HOSTNAME